Paul Bodin: Swindon Town and Crystal Palace

 Bodin left Newport for Second Division side Swindon Town in March 1988 for a fee of £30,000 after Eastick was ordered to sell players in an attempt to raise funds.
 Newport were forced to fold less than a year later with debts of over £300,000.
 Signed by Swindon as cover for Phil King; he signed a three-year contract.
 Lou Macari took the "Robins" to the play-offs in the 1988–89 season, where they were beaten by Crystal Palace.
 When King left for Sheffield Wednesday in November the following year, Bodin became the club's first-choice left-back.
 He was almost ever-present under Osvaldo Ardiles in the 1989–90 campaign as Swindon reached the play-off final at Wembley, where they beat Sunderland 1–0.
 However, they were denied a place in the First Division due to a financial scandal after the club were found to have been making irregular payments to players, initially being demoted to the Second Division before being allowed to remain in the First Division on appeal.
-Bodin was sold on to Steve Coppell's Crystal Palace for a £550,000 fee on 20 March 1991.
+Bodin was sold to Steve Coppell's Crystal Palace for a £550,000 fee on 20 March 1991.
 He failed to break into the "Eagles" first-team as Palace reached third in the league in the 1990–91 campaign, though he was still named on the Second Division PFA Team of the Year for his time at Swindon.
 Ardiles took him back into the Second Division with Newcastle United for a short loan spell in December 1991.